ddnexus/flex/README.md

 ### For Elasticsearch Experts

-1. Flex provides the full elasticsearch APIs as ready to method.
+1. Flex provides the full elasticsearch APIs as ready to methods.
 Just take a look at the [API Metods](http://ddnexus.github.io/flex/doc/2-flex/2-API-Methods.html) page to appreciate its completeness.

 2. Then you may want to read the [Usage Overview](http://ddnexus.github.io/flex/doc/1-Flex-Project/2-Usage-Overview.html) page.
-Follow the links from there in order to dig into the topics that interest you the most.
+Follow the links from there in order to dig into the topics that interest you.

 3. If you are used to create complex searching logic, you will certainly appreciate the [Templating System](http://ddnexus.github.io/flex/doc/2-flex/3-Templating) that gives you real power with great simplicity.

-4. As an elasticsearch expert, you will certainly appreciate the [Live-Reindex](http://ddnexus.github.io/flex/doc/2-flex/7-Live-Reindex.html) feature: it encapsulates the solution to a quite complex problem in just one method call.
+4. As an elasticsearch expert, you will certainly appreciate the [Live-Reindex](http://ddnexus.github.io/flex/doc/6-flex-admin/2-Live-Reindex.html) feature: it encapsulates the solution to a quite complex problem in just one method call.

 ## Links